Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Experimental Results and Analysis

-In this paper, the statistical graph was first used to qualitatively describe the changes in the number of daily healthcare worker infections and patient infections over time.
-To make the curve smoother, we used the moving average method to smooth the curve using a time window of seven days.
-The results are shown in Figure 4.
-Overall, the curves of daily confirmed healthcare worker and daily confirmed patient in China (except Hubei), Hubei Province (except Wuhan), and Wuhan City all initially show a rising trend followed by a falling one.
-At the same time, the peaks of infections in China (except Hubei), Hubei (except Wuhan), and Wuhan have successively decreased.
+In this study, the statistical graph was first used to qualitatively describe the changes in the number of daily healthcare worker infections and patient infections over time.
+To make the curve smoother, we used the moving average method using a time window of seven days.
+The results are shown in Figure 6.
+Overall, the curves of daily healthcare workers infection and daily patients infection in China (excluding Hubei), Hubei Province (excluding Wuhan), and Wuhan City all initially showed a rising trend followed by a falling one.
+At the same time, the peaks of infections in China (excluding Hubei), Hubei (excluding Wuhan), and Wuhan have successively decreased.
 However, the curves of confirmed healthcare workers and confirmed patients were significantly different over time.
-For example, Figure 4(a) shows the onset of infection in healthcare workers, while it was absent in patients during the first week.
+For example, Figure 6(a) shows the onset of infection in healthcare workers, while it was absent in patients during the first week.
 There are two main reasons for this difference.
 First, the statistical approaches of the two data sources are different, which leads to the difference between the data.
-Second, more importantly, data of healthcare worker infections were retrospective, while patient confirmed data were reported in real time.
-In the early stage of the epidemic, due to the lack of a clear understanding of SARS-CoV-2, some people could only be regarded as suspected cases, rather than confirmed cases.
+Second, and more importantly, data of healthcare worker infections were retrospective, while patient infections data were reported in real time.